Javacord/Javacord/README.md

 #Download
 For those of you how don't use maven: http://bastian-oppermann.de/downloads/javacord-latest.jar

+#Javadocs
+The javadocs can be found here: http://bastian-oppermann.de/docs/Javacord/

 #How to connect
 First of all you have to get an api instance:
 ```java